Healthy You - Every Day

 “With the opening of the cancer center, Cathy just needed to come upstairs at LVH–Schuylkill for treatment,” Evans says.
 “Endometrial cancer typically is not a very aggressive cancer, and Cathy has responded to her infusion extremely well.
 It’s not likely to recur.”

-Throughout her treatment, Covach-Hale worked closely with physician assistant Abby Zimmerman, PA-C, who has witnessed how well received the infusion center has been in Schuylkill County.
+Throughout her treatment, Covach-Hale worked closely with her physician assistant Abby Skripko, PA-C, who has witnessed how well received the infusion center has been in Schuylkill County.

 “I can’t say enough for how supportive Abby and everyone has been,” Covach-Hale says.
 “When you go through some- thing like this, you really appreciate the goodness of people like Abby. ”